The Best Watercolor Supplies for Beginners

 Paint palettes are another area where I think it’s okay to skimp at first.
 Use the plastic palettes if you want.
 They stain, but they’re cheap.
 (Blick link)

-The watercolor set I suggested above has several mixing areas included, but it’s nice to have plenty of space for mixing.
+The watercolor set I suggested above includes several mixing areas, but it’s nice to have plenty of space for mixing.

 Other Watercolor Supplies